StackVista/stackstate-docs/use/health-state-and-alerts/configure-view-health.md

 4. Select a **Configuration function** to use to calculate the view health.
     - You can use the standard view state configuration function or [create your own](/configure/topology/view_state_configuration.md).
     - For details of the available configuration functions, go to **Settings** > **Functions** > **View Health State Configuration Functions**.
-6. Provide any required configuration function arguments.
-These arguments determine the behavior of the view health state configuration function and will vary according to the function selected.
+6. Provide any required arguments.
+These will vary according to the view health state configuration function selected.
+For example, for the standard MINIMUM HEALTH STATES configuration function you will need to enter:
+    - **minCriticalHealthStates** - the number of elements required to have a CRITICAL state before a CRITICAL state is returned for the view.
+    - **minDeviatingHealthStates** - the number of elements required to have a DEVIATING state before a DEVIATING state is returned for the view.
 7. Click **UPDATE** to save the new configuration to the view.
     - The view health will update immediately.